 Arden: Willingness.
 Willingness to fail, to try again, to try something new, to learn, to listen, to be wrong, to rest but then keep going, to be uncomfortable, to be embarrassed, to be proud, to fight back, to accept what is, to see that maybe success doesn’t look like what you thought it would.

 Thanks for sharing, Arden!
 We love you and all that you do for us here at GWT.
-Join Arden and over 80,000 other women in our Girls Who Travel Facebook Community!
-You can also find Arden on Instagram and writing here on the GWT blog.
+Join Arden and over 80,000 other women in our Her Adventures Facebook Community!
+You can also find Arden on Instagram and writing here on the Her Adventures website.